Background

 Interest Rates – The risk-free rate found in the economy is defined by the RBI 91 day Treasury bill rate.
 This can be accessed directly from the RBI website, presented on the landing page for your convenience.

-Dividend – The expected dividend per share of the stock is taken into consideration when calculating the Option Greeks if the stock goes ex dividend within the contract’s expiry period.
-To illustrate, on 11th September an individual would need to calculate the Option Greeks of ICICI Bank option contract, which had a scheduled ex-dividend date of 18th Sept and an expiry date of 24th September 2015.
-The expected dividend in this example would be Rs.4.
+Dividend – The expected dividend per share of the equity is taken into consideration when calculating the Option Greeks if the equity goes ex dividend within the contract’s expiry period.
+To illustrate, on 11th September an individual would need to calculate the Option Greeks of HDFC Bank option contract, which had a scheduled ex dividend date of 18th Sept and an expiry date of 24th September.
+The expected dividend in this example would be Rs 3.50.

-Number of days to expiry – This the number of calendar days left to expiry
+Number of days to expiry refers to the remaining number of calendar days until the expiration date of an option or contract.

-Volatility – To determine the volatility of an option, you have to look at the option chain provided by NSE and extract the implied volatility data.
-For instance, in the case of ICICI Bank 280 CE, its IV is 43.55%.
+Volatility.
+To determine the volatility of an option, you have to look at the option chain provided by NSE and extract the implied volatility data.
+For instance, in the case of HDFC Bank 1,650 CE, its IV is 38.25%.

-Let us use this information to calculate the option Greeks for ICICI 280 CE.
+Let us use this information to calculate the option Greeks for HDFC Bank 1,650 CE:

 Once we have this information, we need to feed this into a standard Black & Scholes Options calculator.